openstack/oslo.messaging/oslo_messaging/_drivers/amqp1_driver/oslo_messaging_amqp_driver_overview.rst

 ============

-This document describes the architecture and implementation of the olso.messaging AMQP 1.0 driver.
-The AMQP 1.0 driver provides an implementation of the olso.messaging base driver service interfaces that map client application RPC and Notify methods "onto" the operation of an AMQP 1.0 protocol messaging bus.
+This document describes the architecture and implementation of the oslo.messaging AMQP 1.0 driver.
+The AMQP 1.0 driver provides an implementation of the oslo.messaging base driver service interfaces that map client application RPC and Notify methods "onto" the operation of an AMQP 1.0 protocol messaging bus.
 The blueprint for the original driver can be found here [1]_ and the original implementation is described in